-Run your Memcache app with Windows Azure Cache Service (Preview)
+Run your Memcache app with Azure Managed Cache Service

-Cache Service (Preview) provides support for migrating role-based Cloud Services Memcache client applications to use Cache Service (Preview) by providing a Memcache client shim.
-This topic provides guidance on using this shim to enable your Memcache client applications to use Cache Service (Preview).
+Managed Cache Service provides support for migrating role-based Cloud Services Memcache client applications to use Managed Cache Service by providing a Memcache client shim.
+This topic provides guidance on using this shim to enable your Memcache client applications to use Managed Cache Service.

 In this section